Einstein's Theory of Relativity

 re-establishment

-Other than the neighboring Sun, no difference can be noticed compared
+neighboring Sun, no difference can be noticed compared with

-submitted to the force of the rope, each atom has lost mass in a
+force of the rope, each atom has lost mass in a proportion of

 Note